searchspring/snap/docs/PREACT_RECOMMENDATIONS.md

 ### Creating a new recommendation template
 To generate a new template, run the following at the root of the project.
-This command will prompt you to provide various inputs such as the template name, an optional description, the path to the component, and the type of recommendations.
+This command will prompt you to provide various inputs such as the template name, an optional description, and the path to the component.

 ```bash
 snapfu recs init
 ```

-In this example, we'll create a new template with a name of "DefaultRecommendations" and a type of "default"
+In this example, we'll create a new template with a name of "DefaultRecommendations"

 This will generate three files which should be commited to your repository:
 - The `.json` file (/src/components/Recommendations/DefaultRecommendations.json) contains various meta data for this template and is used when running `snapfu recs sync` to sync this template to Searchspring's Management Console API.
 See syncing documentation below.